does-stuff/Adventure-Cymru/README.md

   press h to show help
 ```

-The address you need to visit is the one containing "localhost" **(may also be 127.0.0.1)**.
-Most terminals will allow you to control/command click this, however, if that does not work, enter this into your browser's URL bar.
+The address you need to visit is the one containing "localhost"
+**(may also be 127.0.0.1)**.
+Most terminals will allow you to
+control/command+click this, however, if that does not work, enter this into
+your browser's URL bar.